Table of Contents

 Not surprisingly, the average borrower’s debt-to-income ratio is low, coming in at just over 18% without including individuals’ mortgages.
 You don’t have to completely eliminate the possibility of a LendingClub loan if you don’t meet these qualifications, but it is helpful to understand a baseline of what they’re looking for.

 Because LendingClub is a peer-to-peer lender, the application process is quite different than what you might be used to.
 You can start off by checking your rate offers after submitting some basic information.

-LendingClub then performs a soft pull on your credit report, so there’s no impact on your credit score and the inquiry doesn’t show up on your report.
+LendingClub then performs a soft pull on your credit, so there’s no impact on your credit score and the inquiry doesn’t show up on your report.